Muazzampur Shahi Mosque: History

-According to an inscription at the back of the mosque, it was built during the reign of the Sultan of Bengal Shamsuddin Ahmad Shah between 1432 and 1436.
+According to an inscription at the back of the mosque, it was built during the reign of the Sultan of Bengal Shamsuddin Ahmad Shah between 1432 and 1436 CE.
 Although the inscription is broken, some parts have been deciphered.
 Its construction is attributed to officers Firuz Khan and Ali Musa.

 South of the mosque, lies the one-storey mazar (mausoleum) of Shah Langar, who is also referred to by locals as Shah Alam.
 He was said to have been a religious nobleman from Baghdad who gave up his riches to live an ascetic lifestyle.
 He settled in Sonargaon, where he died and was buried.
 There are many other paved structures around the mosque whose identity has not been confirmed.

 Description

 The historic mosque still survives after various stages of reform.
 A modern mosque has been built by renovating this mosque with an eastern extension by a veranda and a newly built minaret to its northeast.
-At present the area of the mosque is about 12.92 meters by 9.3 meters.
-It is long on the northern and southern boundaries.
-The mosque has 3 isles and 2 bays.
-The mosque has a total of 6 domes.
+At present the area of the mosque is approximately 12.92 m long, north-south, by 9.3 m wide.
+The mosque has three aisles and two bays.
+The mosque has six domes.